Learning to Discover Iterative Spectral Algorithms: Extended Discussion of Numerical Experiments on Real-World Eigenproblems and Linear Systems

-\paragraph{Robustness of Discovered Algorithms to Spectral Input Perturbations. } To evaluate the robustness of the learned \framework engine for linear systems, we vary the quality of the spectral probe by changing the number of Lanczos iterations.
+To evaluate the robustness of the learned \framework engine for linear systems, we vary the quality of the spectral probe by changing the number of Lanczos iterations.
 As shown in Figure~\ref{fig:convergence_counts}, the number of CG iterations required to reach a residual error of $10^{-10}$ remains stable, indicating that the discovered algorithm is robust.